failattu/vsaa-exitgames-webhooks/schema/voltdb.md

 load classes storedprocs.jar;

-TODO: Create java store procedure for SetGame ,SetGameState and User .

 CREATE PROCEDURE FROM CLASS SetGameState ;

 CREATE PROCEDURE GetGameState AS SELECT JSONData FROM GameState WHERE AppID = ?
 AND GameID = ?;